Beyond Conditional Averages: Estimating The Individual Causal Effect Distribution: Causal mixed models

-To demonstrate the use of causal mixed models we will next consider data simulated for $1000$ individuals when the cause-effect relations can be parameterized as SCM \eqref{SCMsurv3}, where $N_{Y},U \independent N_{A}$, $U \independent N_{Y}$, and $N_{Y}$ is Gaussian distributed while $U$ follows a Gaussian distribution, a Log-normal distribution or a mixture of two Gaussians respectively.
-For simplicity we will assume that there are no measured modifiers available, and there exists only one binary confounder (that is indeed not a modifier).
-Details on the parameters used can be found in the caption of Figure \ref{FIG3}, and the \texttt{SAS} code used for the simulation can be found online at \url{https://github.com/RAJP93/ICE-distribution}.
+To demonstrate the use of a causal mixed model, we will next consider a simple example with data simulated for $1000$ individuals using Equation \eqref{CH3eq:truth} with $f_{Y0}(\boldsymbol{x})= \theta_{0}+ x\theta_{1}$, while $N_{Yx}, U_{1x} \independent A$, $U_{1x} \independent N_{Yx}$, $N_{Yx}$ is Gaussian distributed, and $U_{1x}$ follows a Gaussian distribution, a log-normal distribution or a mixture of two Gaussians respectively.
+For simplicity, we will assume that only one binary confounder exists that is no modifier (on the additive scale, $f_{Y1}(\boldsymbol{x})=\tau$).
+Details on the parameters used can be found in the caption of Figure \ref{CH3FIG3}.

+We will model the ICE distribution with a Gaussian mixture that we fit using the Bayesian method with an upper bound for the number of components (discussed in Section \ref{sec:methods}) since this one-step approach can be easily implemented in both \texttt{SAS} and \texttt{R}.
+Moreover, since we are interested in estimating the entire distribution of the ICE, a Bayesian method has the advantage that (pointwise) uncertainty quantification of the ICE density can be directly obtained.
+On the contrary, when using a frequentist approach, the uncertainty of the density should be derived from the uncertainty in the model parameters.